FAQ icon

 Overview & Requirements

-Interns may elect the Michigan Department of Education (MDE) English as a Second Language (ESL) endorsement by completing a sequence of courses and fieldwork, focused on English Language Development (ELD), during their elementary or secondary certification programs at the undergraduate or master’s levels.
-Fully approved by the State of Michigan, the ELD Coursework is a 20-credit, six course and practicum sequence, which meets Michigan state standards and prepares interns to take the Michigan Test for Teacher Certification (MTTC) ESL exam.
+Interns may elect the Michigan Department of Education (MDE) PreK-12 English as a Second Language (ESL) endorsement by completing a sequence of courses and clinical experiences, focused on English Language Development (ELD), during their elementary or secondary certification programs at the undergraduate or master’s levels.

-We aim to develop teachers who have the practical skills and knowledge to:
+We aim to develop teachers who have the practical skills and knowledge to

 • create meaningful instruction drawing on their specialized knowledge about the English language;